Biopharma company Faron announces escalation data cancer treatment study

 “One of the big challenges we have seen with immuno-therapy drugs to date, particularly when used in combination, is dose limiting toxicity.
 Bexmarilimab’s safety profile in a monotherapy setting suggests combination therapy with an anti-PD-1 would also be well tolerated.”

-Marie-Louise Fjällskog, chief medical officer of Faron, said: “We have made steady progress with our MATINS trial and following a detailed evaluation of this latest data, expect to submit a full data package to the FDA and request an end of Phase 1/2 meeting.
+Marie-Louise Fjällskog, chief medical officer of Faron Pharma, said: “We have made steady progress with our MATINS trial and following a detailed evaluation of this latest data, expect to submit a full data package to the FDA and request an end of Phase 1/2 meeting.

 “We look forward to sharing all of our MATINS data, including the updated dosing and survival data, with the FDA and discussing the best possible way to bring this new treatment option forward to patients.”